 The Aurora Borealis

-The Aurora Borealis is an incredible natural event and is also called the Northern Lights.
-It happens mostly in polar regions, especially in Scandinavia, and Canada, and is produced by hits of sun protons in the upper atmosphere, witch gives them different colors in the night sky.
+The Aurora Borealis, also known as the Northern Lights, is an incredible natural event occurring mostly in polar regions, especially Scandinavia and Canada.
+It is produced by hits of solar protons in the upper atmosphere, which gives it different colors in the night sky.
+Scandinavia and Canada are among the best places to see this amazing procession, offering ancient landscapes and optimal viewing positions.

 Viewing the Northern Lights